On November 7th, 2000 the voters of Arizona passed Proposition 301

-Also the State Legislature started making illegal cuts out of the state's 301 deal, they broke the law by doing “their will” and not the will of the voters.
-Doug Ducey in capacity of State Treasurer was directly named in the lawsuit
+The State Legislature then started making illegal cuts out of the state's 301 deal, they broke the law by doing “their will” and not the will of the voters.
+Doug Ducey, in capacity of State Treasurer, was directly named in the lawsuit

 that ordered to make it right.
 So he should be well aware of our situation.

 Instead of paying back the teachers in full, now Governor Ducey and the state legislature came up with Proposition 123

 in which the state's land trust was used to come up with the quick cash to settle.
 This time they were robbing the children's future funds to pay for their mistake before.
 They were robbing Peter to pay Peter.